impliedchaos/mopidy-bandcamp/README.rst

     discover-tags = French House, Brit Pop, Tokyo, New Wave, Industrial

+- :code:`identity` - Identity token from your bandcamp cookies to authenticate with Bandcamp.
+- :code:`collection_items` - Number of items (per page) to fetch from your collection (if authenticated).
+Default: 50
 - :code:`discover_tags` - List of tags to discover. **You'll really want to change this to any tags that interest you.**
 - :code:`discover_genres` - List of bandcamp's genres to discover.
 You'll only want to edit this to remove unwanted genres.
 - :code:`discover_pages` - Number of pages to load in the browse discover sections.
 Default: 1
-- :code:`art_url_as_comment` - a hack to set the album art url as the track comment.
-Default: false
 - :code:`image_sizes` - a list of ids for image sizes to return to mopidy for album art.
 Default: 10, 5, 2 (1200x1200, 700x700, 350x350)